linhuawang/SEAGAL/README.md

 ## Install

 SEAGAL works for Python3.9, it is advised to create a conda environment with Python3.9 to avoid conflicts of dependencies.
 Conda installation guide can be found at https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html.
-After installing conda, run the following command to install a `seagal` environment:
+After installing conda, run the following command to create a `seagal` environment:

 ```bash
 conda create -n seagal python=3.9